"Top 25 Theater Podcasts You Must Follow in 2021"

 Well, to be honest, it's not negative at all but merely the reality of this business.
 Most plays, musicals, books, TV shows, and films never become blockbusters or household names.
 Most auditions never lead to being cast.
 Most Broadway shows never recoup their initial investment.

-Failure, or rather the lack of success, is a given.
+Failure and setbacks are a given.
 Rejection is common.
 And making it big rarely happens.
-Most of us get by from job to job, making a living and enjoying the modicum of success that we hope will come our way.
+Most of us get by from job to job, making a living and enjoying a modicum of success that we hope will come our way.
 But within this reality comes great lessons and inspirations and some funny stories along the way.

 - Bill Gates

-True.
-While most guests are creatives who do work out of the limelight, grinding out a living by doing what they love most, there been such notables as *NSYNC's Joey Fatone and THE PROM's Caitlin Kinnunen.
-Yet no matter their fame or job position each guest opens up and shares their own setbacks in this business.
+Possibly.
+Everyone's definition of success and "making it" is different.
+Most guests are creatives who do amazing work out of the limelight, grinding out a living by doing what they love most.
+But I've also talked to stars like *NSYNC's Joey Fatone, THE PROM's Caitlin Kinnunen, and American Idol's Justin Guarini.
+But no matter their level of their fame or the number of their accomplishments, each guest opens up and shares their own struggles in this business and offer us a reflection of our own challenges.

 Whatever applause may come pales in comparison to the days or weeks or months of rejection and persistence that precede any such recognition.
 And it is this central message that is talked about on the podcast, even with the most successful or recognizable guests.